A Central Limit Theorem for the Kontsevich-Zorich Cocycle: Preliminaries

-A probability measure $\mu$ on $\SO(2,\bR)\backslash X$ is called harmonic if for all bounded functions $f : \SO(2,\bR)\backslash X \to \bR$ of class $C^\infty$ in the leaf direction, Such a measure is also ergodic if $\SO(2,\bR)\backslash X$ cannot be partitioned into two union of leaves, each of which having positive $\mu$ measure.
+Such a measure is also ergodic if $X_*$ cannot be partitioned into two union of leaves, each of which having positive $\nu$ measure.
 We refer the reader to the interesting paper of Lucy Garnett \cite{Gar83} for details and for an ergodic theorem for such measures.
 It is also a fact, due to Bakhtin-Martinez \cite{BM08}, that harmonic measures on $\SO(2,\bR)\backslash X$ are in one-to-one correspondence with $P$-invariant measures on $X$.
 This is closely related to a classical fact due to Furstenberg \cite{Fur2,Fur1} that $P$-invariant measures are in one-to-one correspondence with (admissible) stationary measures, and that harmonic measures are stationary.
 In the case of $\SL(2,\bR)$, these three notions are therefore closely related.